Ohio State woke up Sunday morning big fans of USC.

 • Fresno State remains the top non-AQ team in the standings at No. 15.
 The Bulldogs actually fell a spot in the standings, but still hold a comfortable lead over non-AQ foe No. 16 Northern Illinois for the automatic spot in a BCS bowl (as long as they stay ahead of the AAC champion).

 • Texas A&M comes in at No. 12, which continues to make the Aggies attractive as a possible BCS at-large team.
-Quarterback Johnny Manziel is one of the can’t-miss players to watch on Saturdays and after what he did to Oklahoma in the Cotton Bowl a year ago, bowl executives might be inclined to stretch to invite the Aggies.
+We’ve noted several times on this site that quarterback Johnny Manziel is one of the can’t-miss players to watch on Saturdays and after what he did to Oklahoma in the Cotton Bowl a year ago, bowl executives might be inclined to agree.

 • Oregon wasn’t down for long.
 Thanks for Stanford’s loss, the Ducks regained control of the Pac-12 North and moved to No. 5 in the BCS standings.
 Unfortunately for the Ducks, they don’t have any more marquee games until they reach the Pac-12 championship.